Herding stochastic autonomous agents via local control rules and online global target selection strategies: Numerical validation

 \subsection{Robustness analysis}

-Next, we analysed the robustness of the proposed herding strategies to variations of the herd size and of the magnitude of the repulsive reaction to the herders exhibited by the target agents (Fig.~\ref{fig:robustness_analysis}).
+Next, we analysed the robustness of the proposed herding strategies to variations of the herd size and of the magnitude of the repulsive reaction to the herders exhibited by the \target{} agents (Fig.~\ref{fig:robustness_analysis}).
 Specifically, we vary $N_T$ between 3 and 60 and the repulsion parameter $\alpha_r$ in \eqref{eq:Target_repulsion} between 0.05 and 2.5, while keeping $N_H=2$.
 Strikingly, we find that all strategies succeed in herding up to 60 agents in a large region of parameter values [see the blue areas in Fig.~\ref{fig:contTimeSurface}].

-The global strategy where herders patrol the entire plane is found as expected to be the least efficient in terms of total distance travelled by the herders (Fig.~\ref{fig:DistanceTravelledSurface}); the dynamic peer-to-peer strategy offering the best compromise and robustness property in terms of containment performance (see Fig.~{fig:contTimeSurface}) and efficiency (see Fig.~\ref{fig:DistanceTravelledSurface}).
+The global strategy where herders patrol the entire plane is found as expected to be the least efficient in terms of total distance travelled by the herders (Fig.~\ref{fig:DistanceTravelledSurface}); the dynamic peer-to-peer strategy offering the best compromise and robustness property in terms of containment performance (see Fig.~\ref{fig:contTimeSurface}) and efficiency (see Fig.~\ref{fig:DistanceTravelledSurface}).
+To validate these findings we carried out 50 trials where $N_H=3$ herders were required to herd $N_T=60$ \target{} agents, starting from different initial conditions.

+The resulting performance averaged over the successful trials is reported in Tab.~\ref{tab:herding_60targets}.
+Herders adopting the global and peer-to-peer strategies successfully herd all agents in over $50\%$ of the trials.
+Moreover, herders globally searching for the target to chase spent on average slightly less time gathering the targets ($t_g = 12.96$) and achieved and maintained lower herd spread ($S_\%=0.48$), although the path travelled to achieve the goal ($d_\mathrm{tot}$) was significantly higher than when static or dynamic selection strategies were adopted.